MairaGalvao/mars-rover-plateou/README.md

    **Plateau & Rover inputs**

    **Plateau Size**
-   1. In case the X or Y dimension are not filled - "Add" button is disabled.
+   1. In case the X or Y dimension are not filled - "Set Plateau" button is disabled.
-   2. In case the X or Y values are negative - "Add" button is disabled.
+   2. In case the X or Y values are negative - "Set Plateau" button is disabled.
-   3. In case the X or Y values are not numerical - "Add" button is disabled.
+   3. In case the X or Y values are not numerical - "Set Plateau" button is disabled.

    **Rover's initial coordinates**
    4. In case the X or Y dimension and cardinal are not filled - "Add" button is disabled.